Swimsuit: 20th century

+Louis Réard, a French automobile engineer and clothing designer, introduced the modern two-piece bikini on July 5, 1946.
+He introduced his design four days after the first test of a nuclear weapon at the Bikini Atoll.
+The newspapers were full of news about it and Reard hoped for the same with his design, hence the name.

 Through the 1950s, it was thought proper for the lower part of the bikini to come up high enough to cover the navel.
 From the 1960s on, the bikini shrank in all directions until it sometimes covered little more than the nipples and genitalia, although less revealing models giving more support to the breasts remained popular.

-At the same time, fashion designer Rudi Gernreich introduced the monokini, a topless suit for women consisting of a modest bottom supported by two thin straps.
-Although not a commercial success, the suit opened eyes to new design possibilities.
+In 1964, the monokini, also known as a "topless bikini" or "unikini"), was designed by Rudi Gernreich, consisting of only a brief, close-fitting bottom and two thin straps; it was the first women's topless swimsuit.
+Gernreich's revolutionary and controversial design included a bottom that "extended from the midriff to the upper thigh" and was "held up by shoestring laces that make a halter around the neck."
+Some credit Gernreich's design with initiating, or describe it as a symbol of, the sexual revolution.

+Anne Cole, later the inventor of the tankini (see below), designed several swimsuits for the Cole of California and Anne Cole Swimwear brand, including the “Scandal Suit,” a one-piece swimsuit with mesh inserts that became the first swimsuit to break $1 million in sales in 1964.

+Also in 1964, Babette March became the first Sports Illustrated Swimsuit Issue cover model.
+She was on the swimsuit issue cover of the January 20, 1964, issue.

 In the 1980s the thong or "tanga" came out of Brazil, said to have been inspired by traditional garments of native tribes in the Amazon.
 However, the one-piece suit continued to be popular for its more modest approach.

 Men's swimsuits developed roughly in parallel to women's during this period, with the shorts covering progressively less.
 Eventually racing-style "speedo" suits became popular—and not just for their speed advantages.
 Thong, g-string and bikini style suits are also worn.
 Typically these are more popular in more tropical regions; however, they may also be worn at public swimming pools and inland lakes.
 But in the 1990s, longer and baggier shorts became popular, with the hems often reaching to the knees.
 Often called boardshorts and swim trunks, these were often worn lower on the hips than regular shorts.

+Anne Cole (1926–2017), the founder of the brand Anne Cole named after her, was the woman who invented the tankini in 1998.

+Miss America ended its swimsuit competition in 2018.